-Getting a degree in linguistics opens up numerous profession pathways.
-Linguistics is always in demand across a plethora of sectors such as government, research, corporate, etc. To help you understand the career scope of Linguistics, we have elaborated some of the major job prospects in this field:
+Getting a degree in linguistics opens up numerous professional pathways.
+Linguistics is always in demand across a plethora of sectors such as government, research, corporate, etc. To help you understand the career scope of Linguistics, we have elaborated on some of the major job prospects in this field:

-Studying Linguistics, you will be familiarized with the specialised discipline of Translation studies which involves interpreting, localization and translating varied languages.
+By studying Linguistics, you will be familiarized with the specialised discipline of Translation studies which involves interpreting, localising and translating varied languages.
 You can explore a wide range of Language Translator jobs across different sectors with promising prospects and exciting opportunities on offer!

 To know more, check out How to Become a Language Translator!

-A career in research is amongst the sought-after opportunities in the immense scope of Linguistics.
-Many linguists choose to work in the research arena to explore lesser-known dialects and languages or work with government organizations on language-training programmes, intelligence projects, amongst others.
+A research career is among the sought-after opportunities in the immense scope of Linguistics.
+Many linguists choose to work in the research arena to explore lesser-known dialects and languages or work with government organizations on language-training programmes, and intelligence projects, among others.